简介:

 Conclusions

-What is the significance of measuring oxygen tension in the liver?
+What is the significance of studying mouse cones?

 What are the potential applications of this research?